labring/sealos/docs/4.0/docs/cloud/apps/appstore/use-sealos-registry.md

 # Use sealos registry to store and distribute your cluster image

-sealos registry is a docker v2 registry which is used to store and distribute cluster image.
+sealos registry is a docker v2 registry that is used to store and distribute cluster images.

 The registry domain is `hub.sealos.cn`.